PHP Development Quickstart

 Next, download and install XAMPP, which is available on Windows, Linux and Mac OS X. Once you open the XAMPP application, click start.
 Next, head over to the

-Services tab and check
+Services tab to check and start

 MySQL.
-Head over to the
+Next, head over to the

 Network tab and enable port